Zhuo-Yuanhao/COMP90024-CCC-notes/README.md

                 - roles often hierarchical
                     - Role X ≥ Role Y ≥ Role Z
                     - X can do everything and more than Y who can do everything and more than Z
+            - VO：Virtual Organisation
+                - collection of distributed resources shared by collection of users from one or more organizations typically to work on common research goal
             - **actions** allowed/not allowed for VO members
             - **resources** comprising VO infrastructure (computers, data etc)
             - A policy then consists of sets of these rules